usnistgov/FIPS201/_Appendix/glossary.md

   - IAL3: VERY HIGH confidence

 Identity Proofing
-: The process of providing sufficient information (e.g., identity history, _credentials_, documents) to establish an identity.
+: The process of providing sufficient information (e.g., _identity_ history, _credentials_,
+documents) to establish an _identity_.

 Identity Management System (IDMS)
-: Identity management system comprised of one or more systems or _applications_ that manages the identity verification, validation, and issuance process.
+: One or more systems
+or _applications_ that manage the _identity verification_, validation, and issuance process.

 Identity Registration
-: The process of making a person's identity known to the PIV system, associating a unique _identifier_ with that identity, and collecting and recording the person's relevant attributes into the system.
+: The process of making a person's _identity_ known to the PIV system, associating a unique _identifier_ with that _identity_, and collecting and recording the person's relevant attributes into the system.
 In some other NIST documents such as [[SP 800-63A]](references.md#ref-SP-800-63A), identity registration is referred to as _enrollment_.

 Identity Verification
-: The process of confirming or denying that a claimed identity is correct by comparing the _credentials_ (something you know, something you have, something you are) of a person requesting access with those previously proven and stored in the _PIV Card_ or system and associated with the identity being claimed.
+: The process of confirming or denying that a claimed _identity_ is correct by comparing the _credentials_ (something you know, something you have, something you are) of a person requesting access with those previously proven and stored in the _PIV Card_ or system and associated with the _identity_ being claimed.

 Issuer
 : The organization that is issuing the _PIV Card_ to an _applicant_.
 Typically this is an organization